 On March 2, 2010 the makers and sellers of the world's largest producer of fish oil supplements were sued by the Mateel Environmental Justice Foundation in California under California Proposition 65 for not telling consumers on their product labels that the products contained toxic levels of PCBs.

 The defendants in this lawsuit were Omega Protein, a Houston-based company, and the many companies that they produced fish oil for -- companies like Rite Aid, CVS, GNC, Now Health Group, Pharmavite, Solgar and Twinlab.
 And those aren't the only ones.
 Mateel only tested 10 omega-3 supplements manufactured by Omega Protein to date and have found PCBs in all of them.
 They plan to continue testing and to add other companies to the lawsuit if their products are also contaminated.

 Even scarier is that many of the labels on these products said that the omega-3 supplement was treated to reduce or remove PCBs.
 Consumers were led to believe that they were safe!

-My husband and I use one of the world’s best fish oil supplements, Omega Guard, featured at the end of this page.
+My husband and I use one of the world’s best (scroll the linked page for validation information) fish oil supplements, Omega Guard, featured at the end of this page.
 Its state-of-the-art proprietary triple molecular distillation process concentrates natural beneficial omega-3 fatty acids.
 The net result of this process is an ultra-pure supplement that is bioavailable, low in odor, has no aftertaste, is easy to digest, and its safety unconditionally guaranteed.

 It contains the full spectrum of all seven omega-3s including EPA, DHA and ALA.
 We take this supplement preventively for heart health, but we know from personal experience it also helps reduce joint inflammation from our arthritis conditions, which we really like.